 Special education teachers, parents (when students are younger than 18 years), students and others develop IEPs together.
 Ongoing IEP meetings are to discuss the student's strengths and needs, as well as possible accommodations and other related services to help the student succeed in school.
 An example of an accommodation is that a student who has difficulty writing answers to questions may be able to answer test questions orally.
 Or a student who has trouble ignoring distractions may be allowed to take her test in a quiet room.
 A simple accommodation is that a teacher reviews assignment instructions with the student and asks him to repeat back the instructions.
 Supplemental aids such as assistive technology are used.
 For example, electronic worksheets help students with dyslexia.
-Supplemental aids can be things like assistive technology, for example, electronic worksheets help students with dyslexia.
 Nonetheless, students who have disabilities are still expected to learn the same content as their nondisabled peers.
 The IEP is revised at least once each year, but IEP meetings may be held more frequently to review the student's progress.